spooky/lobby/readme.md

 FA Forever - Lobby
 ------------------

-This is the source code for the FA Forever Lobby.
+This is the source code for the refreshed FA Forever Lobby.

 Pre-requisites are :

-- Python 2.6/2.7 32 bits
+- Python 3
-- PyQt4 with QT 4.7.2
+- PyQt5 with QT 5
-- Python Win32Api
-- Py2Exe
-- Numpy/Scipy
-- Python matplotlib
-- FreeImagePy
-- bsdiff
-- python-dateutil
-- six

 If you want to contribute back to the project, please make a fork and create pull-requests of your changes.